imcarap/rsschool-cv/cv.md

 * _Discord:_ цап#3354
 * _Telegram:_ @captsarap
 ## Any info about me:
 My name is Artem and at the moment, I live in Nizhny Tagil in Sverdlovsk Oblast.
-I didn't work at this moment.
+I work on Gas station.
 It's a little bit boring job with low salary.
- I chosed Python to selfeducation.
+So I set a purpose to myself to change my location and job.
+At the beginning, I chose Python to selfeducation.
 But about month ago I decided to change it to Frontend.
 I think that learning JS, creating websites on html and user interfaces using React libs is interesting.
 Becides, I want to practice my English.
 I know that it will be a hard way, but I like it.
 ## My skills:
 I studied Basic Python 3, HTML5, Basic CSS3 and Figma.
 ## Code sample: